henmja/Entity-Identification/README.md

 # Entity-Identification

-Text extraction using AWS Textract and entity identification using AWS Comprehend.
+AI Hackathon --- Text extraction using AWS Textract and entity identification using AWS Comprehend.